vyshm24/java_project1/README.md

 this is for a uni project!
-note the task did not require use to create the ai part!
+NOTE: the task did not require us to create the ai part!